nelson-lang/nelson/README.md

 engineering and scientific applications using modern C/C++ libraries (Boost, Eigen, …) and others state of art numerical libraries.

-It has sophisticated data structures (including cell, struct, dictionary, linear systems, …), an interpreter and a high level programming language.
+It has sophisticated data structures (including cell, struct, dictionary, table, linear systems, …), an interpreter and a high level programming language.

 Nelson has been developed to be an open/modular system where an user can define